nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     * Settings loading thread (enabled by default only on keyboard)
     * QoS data sampling thread (running only if Bluetooth® LE QoS feature is enabled)

-Most of the application activity takes place in the context of the system work queue thread, either through scheduled work objects or through the event manager callbacks (executed from the system workqueue thread).
+Most of the application activity takes place in the context of the system work queue thread, either through scheduled work objects or through the Application Event Manager callbacks (executed from the system workqueue thread).
 Because of this, the application does not need to handle resource protection.
 The only exception are places where the interaction with interrupts or multiple threads cannot be avoided.